tytydraco/yessleep/out/I_think_Im_being_watched_in_my_own_home.md

 My dogs begin barking and growling and chasing it under the stairwell.
 I just assumed I am seeing things and go back to tending to my dinner.
 I couldn’t help but take a quick glance back and I saw it stand up to open the basement door.

 It was about 6,2 and had black thin hair only going up to it’s ears.
-It wasn’t wearing anything but it wasn’t human it did have Norman “parts” it was a thin torso, long arms, long legs and a thin head.
+It wasn’t wearing anything but it wasn’t human it did have Normal “parts” it was a thin torso, long arms, long legs and a thin head.

 As any SANE person I take my dogs out in the car and drive to my sisters to “visit” my sleeping nieces.
 I must of driven for about an hour until I Calmed down and processed what I saw, I can’t drive back at least not alone.